mjhong0708/amp/docs/theory.rst

 3. "Gaussian approximation potentials: The accuracy of quantum mechanics, without the electrons", A.P.
 Bart\'ok, M.C.
 Payne, R. Kondor and G. Csanyi, Physical Review Letters 104, 136403 (2010)

 4. "A logical calculus of the ideas immanent in nervous activity", W.S.
 McCulloch, and W.H.
 Pitts, Bull.
 Math.
 Biophys.
 5, 115--133 (1943)

+5. "Amp: A modular approach to machine learning in atomistic simulations", A. Khorshidi, and A.A.
+Peterson, Comput.
+Phys.
+Commun.
+207, 310--324 (2016)